Jai Reyes

-Jose Antonio Gonzales Reyes (born February 25, 1987) is a Filipino professional basketball player for the Nueva Ecija Rice Vanguards of the Maharlika Pilipinas Basketball League (MPBL).
+Jose Antonio Gonzales Reyes (born February 25, 1987) is a Filipino former professional basketball player who is the commissioner of basketball for the University Athletic Association of the Philippines (UAAP).
 He previously played for the Ateneo de Manila University where he spent his elementary, high school, and college years.

+In 2010, Reyes was selected by the Barako Bull Energy with the 18th pick but was later traded to the Powerade Tigers.
+He played in the PBA until 2016.
+In 2018, he returned to basketball, this time with the Laguna Heroes of the Maharlika Pilipinas Basketball League (MPBL).
+During his playing career, he has also gained the nicknames Jainamite and the Bangkok Mamba.

+In 2021, Reyes founded FilBasket (now known as AsiaBasket), and in 2025, he was named UAAP basketball commissioner.

 Reyes also hosted several television programs on GMA Network.
 He was formerly a host of For the Win, a sports talk segment of GMANews.tv.
 Prior to joining GMA Network, he also had a hosting stint on Studio 23.

 Early life and collegiate career

 Reyes first attended the Ateneo de Manila University in grade school.
 He then attended the same university in high school, where he played for the Ateneo Blue Eaglets.
 It was during this time when he first became well known as a scorer due to the two consecutive three-point shots he made which won Game 1 of the 2003 UAAP Juniors' Basketball Finals for the Eaglets.
 The following year, he led the Eaglets to another title and became a member of the Mythical Five as well as the Finals MVP.

 He attended the Ateneo de Manila University Loyola Schools where he obtained a degree in Communications Technology Management and also played for the Ateneo Blue Eagles who he helped win back-to-back UAAP senior men's basketball championships from 2008 to 2009.